bgamari/ghc-wiki-import/commentary/abbreviations.md

 * '''Loc''': Location, as in !SrcLoc

-* '''Located''': Something annotated with a SrcSpan
+* '''Located''': Something annotated with a !SrcSpan

 * '''Lcl''': Local